 Users are reminded to consider the large size of WFC exposures when allocating disk space for storing and reprocessing ACS data.
-Raw images, which serve as input to the calibration pipeline, have the sizes given in table 2.4.
+Raw images serve as input to the calibration pipeline and have the file sizes (in MB) given in Table 2.4.
+The WFC image includes two SCI arrays, while the HRC and SBC detectors have a single array.
+The raw image sizes presume that both the SCI and DQ arrays are populated with short integer values, but that the ERR arrays are NULL (all pixels have a value of zero).